SteffenLoges/atus/README.md

+# predb.ovh is currently offline (January 8, 2023)

+predb.ovh is currently offline.
+This means that ***ATUS is currently unusable*** until thier api is back up again or i find a different predb with free api-access.

+If you know of one, gladly let me know or check for status updates on their [github](https://github.com/predbdotovh).

+#

 <p align="center">
   <img src="frontend/src/assets/images/logo-big.png" width="170" /><br>
   <img src="frontend/src/assets/images/logo-text.png" />
 </p>

 <h2 align="center">ATUS - Automatic Torrent Upload Script</h2>

 Automatically downloads scene-releases from rss feeds and uploads them to your own tracker.